spear-ai/citizen/README.md

 ### ¶ LW.n8: DO communicate intent

 Comments should explain intent rather than what the code is doing.
-If it's unclear what the code is doing then it should be refactored.
+If it’s unclear what the code is doing then it should be refactored.

 ### ¶ LW.8j: DO show examples